-It's important to note that when you report an incident anonymously, LOOP does not collect any information that would allow anyone to identify or contact you.
-In addition, reporting anonymously does not trigger an investigation or the start of a formal complaint process.
-Rather, it allows us to gather data on incidents occurring during events to identify trends and work towards creating a more inclusive experience in the future.
+It's important to note that when you report an incident anonymously, LOOP does not collect any information that would anyone to identify or contact you. reporting anonymously does not addition, trigger an investigation or the start of a formal complaint process.
+Rather, it allows us to gather data incidents occurring during on events and/or meetings to identify trends and work towards creating more inclusive experience in the future.